How can you deal with bullying at work?

 - Sometimes, you can stop bullies in their tracks by turning the table on them.
 If a peer is putting you or your work down, put them on the spot.
 If they criticize your work in meetings, immediately ask them what they would do differently.
 Counterpunch confidently and not meanly, remain professional at all times.
 If you choose to have a private meeting, ensure you speak confidently.

-5. Document Incidents and Keep Hard Copies at Home
+5. Document Incidents and Keep Hard Copies Outside of Work

 Keep detailed documentation of every episode of bullying.
 Ask for witness documentation where possible.
 Be aware your coworkers may be reluctant to get in the middle of any battle because they may not want to lose their jobs.
 Don't think badly of them if they refuse to write any report as you don't know what they are going through or the fears they have.
 Have detailed documentation that includes time, place, event, and witnesses.
 Add everything you can about the bullying event should you need to provide evidence.